Frankie Boyle: Stand-up DVDs & online streaming video releases

+Theatre

 Controversy

 Boyle has been involved in several public controversies due to his humour.

 Rebecca Adlington

 In August 2008, complaints were received about comments he made regarding English Olympic swimmer Rebecca Adlington on Mock the Week, saying that she "looks like someone who's looking at themselves in the back of a spoon" and that her boyfriend must be attracted to her due to an aspect of her sexual behaviour.
 The BBC ruled that the jokes were indeed "humiliating" and "risked offending the audience", while also calling Boyle "a brilliant member of the team".
-Despite this, Adlington's agent said that simply admitting mistakes was not enough, saying: "By giving Frankie Boyle a rebuke they fail to discourage others from doing the same."
+Despite this, Adlington's agent said that simply admitting mistakes was not enough, saying: "By giving Frankie Boyle a rebuke they fail to discourage others from doing the same".
 Adlington subsequently commented on the issue, saying "It's obviously not the nicest thing but he's a comedian, isn't he?
 Comedians make jokes.
 I cannot say I don't laugh when a comedian tells a joke about someone else.
-So it would be hypocritical to turn round and say you can't joke about me."
+So it would be hypocritical to turn round and say you can't joke about me".

 The Queen

-Whilst impersonating Queen Elizabeth II in the "Scenes We'd Like To See" segment of Mock The Week, Boyle said "I've had a few medical problems this year.
+Whilst impersonating Queen Elizabeth II in the "Scenes We'd Like To See" segment of Mock The Week (the prompt being "What the Queen didn't say in her annual Christmas message"), Boyle said "I've had a few medical problems this year.
 I am now so old, that my pussy is haunted".
 This caused many to complain about the state that the BBC had come to, with Conservative MP David Davies calling the joke a "disgracefully foul comment".
 Boyle was eventually cleared of any misconduct by the BBC Trust, although they called the comment "sexist and ageist".

-Down syndrome
+Down's syndrome

-In a performance on his 2010 tour, Boyle interrupted a "long, seemingly semi-improvised skit" about Down syndrome by challenging a woman in the front row who seemed uncomfortable with the material.
-The audience member explained that her five-year-old daughter had the condition and strongly criticised Boyle's portrayal of people with Down syndrome.
+During a performance on his 2010 tour, Boyle interrupted a "long, seemingly semi-improvised skit" about Down's syndrome by challenging a woman in the front row who seemed uncomfortable with the material.
+The audience member explained that her five-year-old daughter had the condition and strongly criticised Boyle's portrayal of people with Down's syndrome.
 Mencap spokesman Ismail Kaji said that the comments could be misconstrued and seen as "no different to bullying".